MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 Correct a bug that was labeling N-term or C-term specific peptides as semi-tryptic.

+## Update on version 1.8:

+Bug correction for improving the labelling of peptides N-term or C-term peptides.

 ## The function `annotate_peptides`

 The script `annotate_peptides.R` contains the function `annotate_peptides` that takes three argumens: